-- A signal gateway is part of AUTOSAR COM to route signals. - PDU based Gateway is part of PDU router. - IPDU multiplexing provides the possibility to add information to enable the multiplexing of I-PDUs (different contents but same IDs on the bus). - Multi I-PDU to container mapping provides the possibility to combine several I-PDUs into one larger (container-)I-PDU to be transmitted in one (bus specific) frame. - Upper Interface: μC, ECU hardware and network type independent. - For refinement of GW architecture please refer to "Example Communication"
+- > A signal gateway is part of AUTOSAR COM to route signals. - > PDU based Gateway is part of PDU router. - > IPDU multiplexing provides the possibility to add information to enable the multiplexing of I-PDUs (different contents but same IDs on the bus). - Multi I-PDU to container mapping provides the possibility to combine several I-PDUs into one larger (container-)I-PDU to be transmitted in one (bus specific) frame. - > Upper Interface: μC, ECU hardware and network type independent. - > For refinement of GW architecture please refer to "Example Communication"

-Architecture - Content of Software Layers Off-board Communication Stack - Vehicle-2-X
+Architecture - Content of Software Layers Off-board Communication Stack - European Vehicle-2-X

-The Off-board Communication Services are
+The European Vehicle-2-X Communication Services are a group of modules for Vehicle-to-X communication via an ad-hoc wireless network.

-- a group of modules for Vehicle-to-X communication via an ad-hoc wireless network. - Facilities: implement the functionality for reception and transmission of standardized V2X messages, build the interface for vehicle specific SW-Cs - Basic Transport Protocol = Layer 4 - Geo-Networking = Layer 3 (Addressing based on geographic areas, the respective Ethernet frames have their own Ether-Type) - V2X Management: manages cross-layer functionality (like dynamic congestion control, security, position and time)
+- Facilities: implement the functionality for reception and transmission of standardized V2X messages, build the interface for vehicle specific SW-Cs - Basic Transport Protocol = Laver 4 - Geo-Networking = Layer 3 (Addressing based on geographic areas, the respective Ethernet frames have their own Ether-Type) - > V2X Management: manages cross-layer functionality (like dynamic congestion control, security, position and time) - V2X Data Manager: manages the receiving and transformation of V2X messages and sends them through RTE to SW-Cs or via SOME/IP

-Provide a uniform interface to the Wireless Ethernet network.
+Provide a uniform interface to the Wireless.
+Ethernet network.
 Hide protocol and message properties from the application.